ARTICLE I: NAME AND LOGO, PURPOSE, SCOPE AND METHODS

 4. Are obliged to notify the Society if they resume active practice or if their status changes in any other way.
 In this case eligibility lapses automatically.

-SECTION 6: Associate Members
+SECTION 6: Honorary Members

 Honorary members shall be individuals whom the Society deems worthy of special honor because of notable contributions in the field of auricular reconstruction or because of long activity in the interests of the Society.
 This class of membership must be conferred by the Executive Council and approved by the General Assembly.
 They are not required to attend meetings or pay dues.

 1. May use the name and logo of the Society.

 1. A candidate for Full Membership can apply for membership, when she or he is seconded by two Full members of the Society, one of them belonging to the same country as the candidate.
 This last requirement does not apply for countries that have no active members.

 2. Each candidate for Full Membership must submit the following items to the Secretary General:

 a) The membership application form signed by the two sponsors.

 b) Certificate of registration as a specialist in Plastic Surgery, Maxillo-Facial Surgery or Otolaryngology or in their Associate specialist field